Trial-In-Error/v13n/README.md

 Testing
 -------
-The example page, chooser.html, can be viewed by hosting it on a server.
+The example page, `./flashpolltest/charttest.html`, can be viewed by hosting it on a server.
 An easy way to set it up is to install node's simple-server with `npm simple-server`.
-Then, run it with `simple-server` and view it by opening up a browser, navigating to `http:localhost:3000`, and locating chooser.html.
-By default, it's found at `http://localhost:3000/v11n/chooser.html`.
+Then, run it with `simple-server` and view it by opening up a browser, navigating to `http:localhost:3000`, and locating `charttest.html`.
+By default, it's found at `http://localhost:3000/flashpolltest/charttest.html`.
 Any other simple server solution (WAMP, etc) will work as well.
-Note that any server listening on port 3000 will cause simple server to crash with an exception!
+Note that any server listening on port 3000 will cause simple-server to crash with an exception!

 How are questions combined?
 -------